Luxen-Raj/Luxen-Raj-/README.md

-# Luxen-Raj- this is the  CRUD operation you can add students using this app
+# Luxen-Raj- this app used to create students list